Planning a trip to Girona, Spain? See the best things to do in Girona and the highlights this wonderful city has to offer.

 At another renowned shop, we learned all about the jamón.
 The process of how they raise pigs and how they are fed to give us different quality jamón.
 You may be lucky and have the chance to try the Joselito, which is the gold standard of jamón.
 I didn’t know there was such a thing, and yet there is.
 It will also cost you a pretty penny.

-Included with tour also was a sit-down lunch with a taste of everything from patatas bravas, homemade ravioli, wine and more.
+Included with the tour also was a sit-down lunch with a taste of everything from patatas bravas, homemade ravioli, wine and more.

 There was so much more to the tour than food.
-They introduce you to eats and sights of their beautiful town of Girona.
+They introduce you to delicious eats and sights of their beautiful town of Girona.

 After all the walking you’ll be doing, I’m sure you will need a snack break.
 Girona Food tours introduced us to this gelato shop and I must say, it’s a must-visit.
 Three-Star Michelin pastry chef Jordi Roca I Fontané, the youngest of the three brothers of Celler de Can Roca created this sweet spot.